 The seam right below the bust dips into a V and gathers right beneath the bust to add shaping.

 The neckline is trimmed with a dainty 1/2-inch lace.
-The narrow straps are adjustable and utilize tiny hand-painted hardware.
+The narrow straps are adjustable and use tiny hand-painted hardware.

 The bodice is adorned with embroidered ballerinas and gathered lace tutus.
 The lace tutus are attached with nearly invisible hand stitching.
 The ballerinas are sewn with an exacting satin stitch in a pale pink color.